-Fifth, students will complete a final research design that will be due on November 19.
-The revised research design should be sent as an email attachment to LDESIPIO@UCI.EDU.
+Fifth, students will complete a revised research design that will be due on November 21.
+The revised research design should be submitted to DropBox.
 I will review the research designs and return comments in the order that I receive them.